If You've Ever Wondered How To Create Texas Style Beef Brisket At Home, Then This Is The Smoked Brisket Recipe For You!

-So without further ado, here's our easy smoked brisket recipe!
-Some hot shots may dispute my choices, but if you start here, you can then riff on the controversies and options discussed below the BBQ brisket recipe.
+That's why I created a recipe that ensures mouthwatering barbecue brisket every time.
+Some hot shots may dispute my choices, but if you start here, you can then riff on the options and consider the controversies discussed below the recipe.
 If your effort yields meat that is a bit dry or tough, try again.
 Sometimes it's the steer, not the brisket recipe or the cook!

 Smoked Brisket Recipe